 - Green Beans with Bacon and Onions

-- 1 pound fresh green beans (French or regular green beans)
+- 1 pound fresh green beans French or regular green beans

-- 1 clove of garlic
+- 1 clove garlic

-- 1 tablespoon of unsalted butter
+- 1 tablespoon butter unsalted

-- 1/4 cup raw almonds, chopped
+- ¼ cup raw almonds slivered or chopped

-- 1/4 cup panko bread crumbs
+- ¼ cup panko bread crumbs

 - Cover the beans and cook over medium heat until they become crisp-tender, or to the texture of green beans that you prefer.